dart-lang/language/working/3616 - enum value shorthand/proposal-simple-lrhn.md

 ### Elevator pitch

-An expression starting with `.` is an implicit static namespaces access on the *apparent context type*.
+An expression starting with `.` is an implicit static namespace access on the *apparent context type*.

-The type that the context expects is known, and the expression avoids repeating the type, and starts by doing a static access on that type.
+Since the type that the context expects is known, the shorthand expression avoids repeating the type, and starts by doing a static access on that type.

 This makes immediate sense for accessing enum and enum-like constants or invoking constructors, which will have the desired type.
 There is no requirement